Which Of The Orbital Electron Configurations Is Not Possible

 2. Ignoring the Aufbau Principle:

 Consider a configuration for nitrogen (Z=7): 1s²2p⁷.
 This configuration bypasses the 2s orbital entirely.
 The Aufbau Principle dictates that lower energy levels (2s) must be filled before higher energy levels (2p).
-Therefore, the correct configuration should be 1s²2s²2p³.
+Which means, the correct configuration should be 1s²2s²2p³.
 This illustrates that the Aufbau principle guides the order of filling the orbitals, ensuring the lowest energy state is achieved.

 3. Incorrect Number of Electrons: